Fees and Deposit Limits6.0/10

 Suitability for Different Investment Budgets

-We believe that Polaris Portfolios are deserving of being in the final list of the best Robo Advisors for 2019.
-However, it would be better if the service requires a lower account minimum and slightly lower fees.
-If you are a mid-level investor with more than $5,000 to invest and would like to only invest in companies with a high environmental or moral standard, look no further than Polaris Portfolios.
+We believe that Polaris Portfolios are deserving of being in the final list of the best Robo Advisors for 2020.
+However, it would be better if the service had slightly lower fees.
+If you are a mid- to high-level investor and would like to only invest in companies with a high environmental or moral standard, look no further than Polaris Portfolios.